Key Components

 This Domain will be referred as Control Plane URL in our documentation.

-In case, you do not have a managed database, set devMode to true in the values file to spin up a local postgres database.
+In case, you do not have a managed database just for testing purposes, set devMode to true in the values file to spin up a local postgres database.

 Installation Instructions